ccummings418/PythonRegression/README.md

-# Python Regression Using XGBoost
+# Python Regression Using XGBoost For Natural Resources Data

 *These are some useful coding modules I have used for XGBoost regression modeling.*